hpc2n/sphinx-lesson-template/content/openmp-basics1.rst

 These basic **rules** apply:

- 1. All variables declared outside parallel constructs are shared.
+ 1. All variables declared outside parallel region are shared.
- 2. All variables declared inside a parallel construct are private.
+ 2. All variables declared inside a parallel region are private.
  3. Loop counters are private (in parallel loops).

 .. code-block:: c